 In keeping with the importance of this new view of uric acid control, the authors include a lengthy interpretation of the concept noting that most overproduction explanations have been inadequate.
 They suggest that high uric acid should now be reclassified, with overproduction split between non-kidney underexcretion and genuine overproduction.

-This new concept will help pinpoint the causes of hyperuricemia more accurately and provide a more effective therapeutic strategy for hyperuricemia and gout, leading to a good model of personalized medicine for common diseases.
+This new concept will help pinpoint the reasons for hyperuricemia more accurately and provide a more effective therapeutic strategy for hyperuricemia and gout, leading to a good model of personalized medicine for common diseases.

 Gout Causes Report Methods